aperezdc/hipack-c/doc/quickstart.rst

     title: "Quickstart"
     is-documentation?
 True

-First of all, we need to include the ``hipack.h`` header in the source of our program, and then use a :c:func:`hipack_read()` to parse it.
+First, we need to include the ``hipack.h`` header in the source of our program, and then use a :c:func:`hipack_read()` to parse it.
 In this example we use the :c:func:`hipack_stdio_getchar()` function included in the library which is used to read data from a ``FILE*``: